Friends & Family Sale! Up to 20% OFF* SITEWIDE

 Symptoms to Expect From New Eyeglasses

 If you’re wondering why your new glasses are making you dizzy, you aren’t alone.
-During the adjustment period to a new eyeglass prescription, many people experience dizziness or blurred vision — the most common side effects — and/or several other symptoms:
+During the adjustment period to a new eyeglass prescription, some people experience dizziness or blurred vision — the most common side effects — and/or several other symptoms:

 • Eye strain, which can lead to fatigue